dart-lang/webdev/webdev/README.md

                                            (defaults to on)
 -e, --[no-]enable-expression-evaluation    Enable expression evaluation features
                                            in the debugger.
+-s, --[no-]enable-debug-symbols            Enable expression evaluation features
+                                           in the debugger.
 -v, --verbose                              Enables verbose logging.

 Run "webdev help" to see global options.